TopCli/Pretty-JSON/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://github.com/SlimIO/is/commit-activity)
 ![MIT](https://img.shields.io/github/license/mashape/apistatus.svg)

-Stdout JSON in your terminal
+Stdout JSON in your terminal with colors.
+This package has been created to stdout clean and beautiful JSON in the SlimIO CLI.

 ## Requirements
 - Node.js v10 or higher